How to Book Your Honeysuckle Hills Wedding

 Because of our barn’s historic architecture, it is more challenging to cool upstairs in the summer months.
 That said, consider doing hair and makeup at your cabin or hotel and only using our dressing areas to change.
 If you want to get married in our lovely chapel, schedule your wedding prior to 1:00pm.

-What’s in Bloom: Lilies and roses the first two weeks of June followed by zinnia & hosta
+What’s In Bloom: Lilies and roses the first two weeks of June followed by zinnia and hosta.

 Dark: 9:15pm